 In our rural environment, we have a close-knit community therefore, the service takes on the role of an extended family.
 The group, made up of children aged from two to school age, allows family members to be together in a warm and homely setting.
-This enables children, families and educators to develop a trusting and caring relationship, whereby children feel safe and grow in self-esteem and confidence.
+This enables children, families and educators to develop a trusting and caring relationship, whereby children feel secure and grow in confidence.

 The daily routine is divided between outside and inside time, which is flexible according to children's needs and weather constraints.
 Structured and unstructured activities are offered within these times to allow children to choose and participate in an activity either as an individual or member of a small group.
 Large group situations include story time, music experiences, visitors to the service and excursions.